 - The Anti-Nihilist: Several of Allen's protagonists are people who find reality to be miserable, full of suffering, and pretty much worthless.
 They generally seek to find something meaningful in their lives, try to escape from their reality, and/or simply try to enjoy their existence as best they can while they can.
 (Annie Hall, Stardust Memories, and Midnight in Paris) Allen himself expressed similar views in interviews.

 - Auteur License: From his first film as director, Take the Money and Run.
-His contracts stipulate that once he has agreed the basic story with the film company, he has complete creative control
+His contracts stipulate that once he has agreed the basic story with the film company, he has complete creative control.

 - Bathos: Frequently used in his writings.
 For example: "Why does man kill?
 He kills for food.
 And not only food: frequently there must be a beverage." or "The universe is merely a fleeting idea in God's mind—a pretty uncomfortable thought, particularly if you've just made a down payment on a house."

-- Deconstructing Harry is an example of one of his comedies that's a bit edgier than his other work being one of the only Allen films were the characters curse with any frequency.
+- Darker and Edgier: Crimes and Misdemeanors, Match Point and most of his other dramas tend to embody pretty bleak worldviews.
+Deconstructing Harry is an example of one of his comedies that's a bit edgier than his other work being one of the only Allen films were the characters curse with any frequency.

 - A Date with Rosie Palms: All of his comedies have a masturbation joke.
 Always pro-masturbation, always delivered by Allen's character.